Learn more about PC Insurance.

-How to submit a claim with PC Financial
+How to submit a claim with PC Insurance

-If your vehicle is stolen or damaged and you need to make an auto insurance claim with PC Financial, here are the steps to follow:
+If your vehicle is stolen or damaged and you need to make a car insurance claim with PC Financial, there are three steps to follow:

-Before you speak with a PC Insurance claims advisor, have the following information ready: name, phone number, residential address, date of incident, policy number and police report number.
+After calling that number, a PC Financial Insurance claims advisor will ask you for the following information: name, phone number, residential address, date of the incident, policy number and police report number.

-Your advisor will assess your immediate needs (arranging alternative transportation, replacing or repairing property, finding an appraisal centre, etc.), then connect you with a PC Insurance Claims Professional to complete the claims process.
+Your advisor will review your immediate needs (arranging alternative transportation, replacing or repairing the property, finding an appraisal centre, etc.), then put you in contact with a PC Financial Insurance Claims Professional to complete the claims process.

-Your PC Insurance Claims Professional will provide you information about your coverage, recommended vendors, vehicle damage and repair status, rental details, liability, deductible and claim payments.
+After they’ve completed this review, a PC Financial Insurance Claims Professional will provide you information about your coverage, recommended vendors, vehicle damage and repair status, rental details, liability, deductible and claim payments.

 About the Author